Hypnosis: Hypnotherapy

-Other

-The success rate for habit control is varied.
-A meta-study researching hypnosis as a quit-smoking tool found it had a 20 to 30 percent success rate, while a 2007 study of patients hospitalised for cardiac and pulmonary ailments found that smokers who used hypnosis to quit smoking doubled their chances of success.
-In 2019, a Cochrane review was unable to find evidence of benefit of hypnosis in smoking cessation, and suggested if there is, it is small at best.

-Hypnosis may be useful as an adjunct therapy for weight loss.
-A 1996 meta-analysis studying hypnosis combined with cognitive behavioural therapy found that people using both treatments lost more weight than people using cognitive behavioural therapy alone.
-The virtual gastric band procedure mixes hypnosis with hypnopedia.
-The hypnosis instructs the stomach that it is smaller than it really is, and hypnopedia reinforces alimentary habits.
-A 2016 pilot study found that there was no significant difference in effectiveness between VGB hypnotherapy and relaxation hypnotherapy.

-Controversy surrounds the use of hypnotherapy to retrieve memories, especially those from early childhood or (supposed) past-lives.
+Forensic hypnosis

+The use of hypnosis to exhume information thought to be buried within the mind in the investigative process and as evidence in court became increasingly popular from the 1950s to the early 1980s with its use being debated into the 1990s when its popular use mostly diminished.
+Forensic hypnosis's uses are hindered by concerns with its reliability and accuracy.
+Controversy surrounds the use of hypnotherapy to retrieve memories, especially those from early childhood.
 The American Medical Association and the American Psychological Association caution against recovered-memory therapy in cases of alleged childhood trauma, stating that "it is impossible, without corroborative evidence, to distinguish a true memory from a false one."
-Past life regression, meanwhile, is often viewed with skepticism.
+Past life regression is regarded as pseudoscience.

-American psychiatric nurses, in most medical facilities, are allowed to administer hypnosis to patients in order to relieve symptoms such as anxiety, arousal, negative behaviours, uncontrollable behaviour, and to improve self-esteem and confidence.
-This is permitted only when they have been completely trained about their clinical side effects and while under supervision when administering it.

 Military

 A 2006 declassified 1966 document obtained by the US Freedom of Information Act archive shows that hypnosis was investigated for military applications.
 The full paper explores the potentials of operational uses.
 The overall conclusion of the study was that there was no evidence that hypnosis could be used for military applications, and no clear evidence whether "hypnosis" is a definable phenomenon outside ordinary suggestion, motivation, and subject expectancy.
 According to the document: